jvyoralek/flora/README.md

  - `ipaddress` - the ip address of the ESP32 given by the DHCP server
  - `mac` - the MAC address of the ESP32
  - `channel` - the channel of the WiFi network
- - `rssi` - Received Signal Strength Indicator
+ - `rssi` - the WiFi Received Signal Strength Indicator

 ### Sensor topic